 Although K-pop is all the rage with the younger generation and a growing international audience, this lady’s stall sells nothing but old school joints.

-On opening a new business, it is known (scientifically questionably) to be good luck to place a pair of pig heads in front of the store for the first month.
+On opening a new business, a popular practice is to place a pair of pig heads in front of the store for the first month.

 Ajussis are a tight bunch.
 You will often find them huddled around on the street.

 PC rooms (“bangs”) are dotted throughout cities, usually with fantasy images on display that indicate that they are geared toward teenage boys playing online games.
-This one has the tagline ‘Lifestyles of Health and Sustainability’, which is false advertising if ever I’ve seen it.
+This one has the tagline ‘Lifestyles of Health and Sustainability’, which seems a questionable claim.

-The robot greeter in this restaurant, near Suwon station, is a lot less menacing than it’s Disney counterparts.
-In East Asia, robots are seen more as friends to humans in fictional cartoons and films, whereas it is the opposite in the West, hence my inherent distrust of them.
+The robot greeter in this restaurant, near Suwon station, is a lot less menacing than it’s cartoony counterparts.
+In East Asian popular culture, robots are seen as more of an aid to humans, whereas it is the opposite in the West, hence my inherent distrust of them.
 Maybe i can learn to love them.
-In 2013 a robot theme park will open in Korea.
+In 2015, a robot theme park will open in Korea.
 It’s going to be a blood bath.

 Every city in Korea has a tagline.
 Suwon has two – ‘Happy Suwon’ and ‘Human City Suwon’.
 The former sounds like a government spin to convince it’s citizens they are happy.
 The latter, like Suwon is the last bastion for humankind in a robot-governed existence.

-Suwon station, the nightlife area close to the train station, has all manner of nighttime pleasures.
+The area surrounding Suwon station has all manner of nighttime pleasures.
 This is the entrance to a booking club, where groups of young men buy a table and alchohol, and waiters bring girls from the dance floor to the gentlemen that look like a good match.
 You sometimes see employees in large droves hustling girls off the street and off to their club.

 At night, love motels come to life.
 This is where businessmen bring their illicit partner, booking club couples frolic, or where an ordinary couple may stay a few hours or the whole night because of their parental living situation, if the DVD rooms aren’t romantic enough for them.